 In this article, I'll discuss 5 strategies to stop yourself from negative thinking.

-Ruminating on things is not totally unnatural.
+Ruminating about things is not totally unnatural.
 In fact, negative thinking actually has its purpose in life, though it may not seem like it a lot of the time.

 The purpose of negative thinking